gregdurham/collectd-kairosdb/README.md

   For example, if the metric name is set to "collectd.%(plugin)s.%(plugin_instance)s.%(type)s.otherstuff", this will produce a metric name that looks like this
   "collectd.processes.ps_state.blocked.value.otherstuff".
 The pre-defined variables are *host*, *plugin*, *plugin_instance*, *type*, and *type_instance*.
 The default is "collectd.%(plugin)s.%(plugin_instance)s.%(type)s.%(type_instance)s".
 **MetricSeparator** - separator character used between metric name parts.
 Defaults to a period(".").
 **Tags** - KairosDB tags to send.
 At least one tag is required.
 The host name is added as a tag by default unless AddHostTag is set to false.
+For example, "customer=acme"